Best Side Hustles for 2023

 I'm all about being real.
-I'm not going to tell you that one of the best side hustles for 2023 is taking surveys, because it's not.
+I'm not going to tell you that one of the best side hustles for 2024 is taking surveys, because it's not.
 Surveys waste time and are not going to help you build a business.
+Can you make some money with them?
+Yep.
+Is it worth it?
+Very, very rarely.

 Surveys also don't pay enough to justify the time spent on them.
-Of course, that's my personal opinion, but I think you're worth far more than $.25 for doing anything – even clicking a button!
+Of course, that's my personal opinion, but I think you're worth far more than $.25 for doing anything – even clicking a button, right?

 So let's talk about what qualifies as a side hustle for the purpose of this blog post:

-- A side hustle is legitimate.
-It isn't something that will “maybe” make you money.
+3. A side hustle is legitimate.
+It isn't something that “might” make money some day.
 For me, side hustles are very close to guaranteed income.

-This means things like forex trading and MLMs are off the table.
+This means things like MLMs and bullshit MRR schemes like Learn and Earn Profits are off the table.
 You will NOT see me promoting an MLM.
 Ever.
 They're predatory towards women and I'm not a fan.
-Doesn't mean you can't make money with one, just means it's not something I'm going to help with. 😉
+Doesn't mean you can't make money with one, just means it's not something I'm going to help you with.

 Tools to get you started with your side hustles

-I highly recommend using Canva (that's my affiliate link) to get started with ANY side hustle.
+I highly recommend using Canva to get started with ANY side hustle.
 You can use Canva to create damn near anything – and it's free.
 There is a PRO version that I highly recommend, but you can get started for $0.

 Why are you side hustling?